The word politics is dirty.

 Not blind obedience to the spur-of-the-moment.

-We employ politicians to serve our well-being which, in plain language, translates to delivering a sustainable future for us all underpinned by norms, diversity and inclusivity.
+Politicians are employed to serve our well-being which, in plain language, translates to delivering a sustainable future for us all underpinned by norms, diversity and inclusivity.

 A return to Productive Debates rather than a War of Ideas.